burklight/nonlinear-IB-PyTorch/README.md

 # Nonlinear Information Bottleneck (PyTorch)

 Implementation of ["Nonlinear Information Bottleneck"](https://arxiv.org/pdf/1705.02436.pdf), Kolchinsky et al. in PyTorch.
-After talking with Dr. Kolchinsky, only one estimation of the KDE variance is done per epoch.
+After talking with Dr. Kolchinsky, Dr. Tracey and Prof. Wolpert, only one estimation of the KDE variance is done per epoch.

 ## Examples